Samuel Whitbread Academy: Catchment area

+As of 2025 the catchment area includes the following communities: Arlesey, Broom, Campton, Chicksands, Clifton, Henlow, Ireland, Langford, Meppershall, Pegsdon, Shefford, Shillington, Southill, Stanford, Stondon, and Stotfold.
+Additionally the catchment area includes the majority of each of the following: Astwick, Haynes, Higham Gobion, and Old Warden, along with portions of Northill.
+Langford is simultaneously in the catchment area for this school and for Stratton Upper School.

 House System

 To help with managing the large number of students, the school employs a House system, whereby students are separated into five "houses" with which they are associated for their time at the school.
 Students may change house if they move between form classes, and most change from year 11 to 12 when entering sixth form.